22 How Cases are Published

 Which courts produce written decisions?

 Not all courts produce written decisions.
 Generally speaking, most federal courts will produce and publish written decisions.
 In state court hierarchies, superior courts (Supreme Courts and Courts of Appeal) and intermediate courts (District Courts or County Courts) will also produce and publish written decisions.
 However, matters heard in the Magistrates or Local Courts will rarely lead to a written decision.
+Jury trials do not necessarily result in a written decision.
+However, if an accused pleads guilty, or a jury finds an accused guilty at trial, there will be a sentencing hearing which may be transcribed.

-• raise significant points of law
+• raises significant points of law

-• introduce a new principle of law
+• introduces a new principle of law

-• settle a question of law
+• settles a question of law

 Which version of the judgment should be used?

-It is possible that a decision has been published multiple times.
-First, in unreported format, then sometimes in an unauthorised law report series, and finally in an authorised law report series.
 Commonwealth v Tasmania, an important case about the balance of powers between the Commonwealth and the states, exists in unreported format and was reported (published) in the Commonwealth Law Reports, Australian Law Reports, and Australian Law Journal Reports.
-Reports found in the unauthorised report series and the medium neutral citation are referred to as parallel citations.

-Table 4: Parallel citations for a case
+Table 5: Parallel citations for Commonwealth v Tasmania

 Commonwealth v Tasmania [1983] HCA 21 Unreported (medium neutral citation)